 “‘How The Media Failed Women in 2013′ is one video you need to watch this year. . .It’s truly powerful stuff.”Read more

-It is a priority of The Representation Project to recruit and retain a diverse workforce.
-We are an equal opportunity employer, and are firmly committed to complying with all federal, state and local equal employment opportunity (“EEO”) laws.
+The Representation Project is committed to cultivating an inclusive workplace and environment.
+We welcome all candidates regardless of ethnicity, race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, or age.
+We are an equal opportunity employer and are firmly committed to complying with all federal, state, and local equal employment opportunity (“EEO”) laws.